-For most, keeping a WordPress site secure is not a top priority.
+For many, keeping their WordPress site secure is not a top priority.

-It is only when your website gets hacked do you realize the importance of keeping your WordPress site secure.
-WordPress is known for being one of the most user-friendly website platforms available online, but out of the box WordPress is a popular target for hackers and spammers.
+Unfortunately, it’s usually only when your website gets hacked that you realize the importance of keeping your WordPress site secure.
+WordPress is known for being one of the most user-friendly Content Management Systems for websites, but WordPress is also a popular target for hackers and spammers.

 You may be wondering why anyone would want to attack your website, particularly if you have a low traffic website; however, the vast majority of hackers are not looking to steal your data or delete important files.
-What they want to do is use your server to send spam emails.
+What they want is to use your server to send spam emails.
 They’ll install a program on your site that sends out tons of spam, and you won’t even know it.

 I know what you are thinking — this sucks!
-Yes it does.
+Yes, it does.
 Now let’s review the best and easiest things you can do to make your WordPress site secure.
-Before we dive in know that the easiest way to solve this is to host with Sunny HQ.
-Securing your site will take time and energy away from your business and that means money.
-So check our plans and let us show you that securing your site is our specialty.

 1. Cut Back on Plugin Use

 You should delete plugins and themes you’re not using.
-But it’s worth noting that you should make an effort to limit the total number of plugins you install in the first place.
+It’s worth noting that you should make an effort to limit the total number of plugins you install in the first place.
 To keep your WordPress site secure, you need to be scrupulous in the criteria you use to select plugins.
 In short, unless the plugin provides real value or important functionality, dump it or even better, don’t install it in the first place.

 2. Don’t Download Premium Plugins for Free

-Though I totally get what it’s like to be a business person on a budget, it’s just a bad idea overall to try to download premium plugins from anywhere other than where they are officially for sale.
+Though I completely get what it’s like to run a business on a budget, it’s just a bad idea overall to try to download premium plugins from anywhere other than where they are officially for sale.
 When you pay for a premium plugin from the license seller, you are getting a level of protection you can’t get from some no-name site offering a premium plugin for free.
 The odds are that the “free” plugin is loaded with malware.

 3. Consider Automatic Core Updates